barryvdh/laravel-ide-helper/README.md

 > Note: When you receive a FatalException: class not found, check your config
 > (for example, remove S3 as cloud driver when you don't have S3 configured.
 Remove Redis ServiceProvider when you don't use it).

 You can change the generated filename via the config `meta_filename`.
-This can be useful for cases you want to take advantage the PhpStorm also supports the _directory_ `.phpstorm.meta.php/` which would parse any file places there, should your want provide additional files to PhpStorm.
+This can be useful for cases you want to take advantage of the PhpStorm also supports the _directory_ `.phpstorm.meta.php/` which would parse any file places there, should you want to provide additional files to PhpStorm.

 ## Usage with Lumen